commuterjoy/experiments/README.md

 ### Seeding

-Often the goal of an AB test is to track a users behaviour over a period of time - often over several sessions and often over several devices.
+Often the goal of an AB test is to track a users behaviour over a period of time - typically this will mean collecting data over several sessions across several devices.

-Purely client-side test frameworks make this hard as cookies and localStorage are somewhat volatile and, more crtically, local to a web browser on a single device.
+Purely client-side test frameworks make this hard to do as cookies and localStorage are somewhat volatile and, more crtically, local to a web browser on a single device.

-One approach to solving this problem is using [seeded random number generators](https://github.com/davidbau/seedrandom).
+One approach to solving this problem is using [psuedorandom number generators](https://github.com/davidbau/seedrandom).

-These are deterministic algorithms that can, given the same key, generate an evenly distributed set of numbers, which we can fairly segment on.
+These are deterministic algorithms that can, given the same input, generate an evenly distributed set of numbers, which we can fairly segment on.

 For example, lets say we have user ID of 'UID=314146' stashed in a cookie.
-We can extract that and pass it to the framework to repeatedly bucket the user in to the same id and same test variant, Eg.
+We can extract that and pass it to the framework to repeatedly bucket the user in to the same ID and same test variant, Eg.

 ```
 var k = getCookie('UID').split('=')[1];  // k = 314146